James (band): Reunion: 2007–present

 In January 2007 singer Tim Booth's personal website announced that "Tim will be rejoining James in early 2007 for a series of live shows to be announced very soon".
 At the same time, James's old website was replaced by a new domain holder at wearejames.com.
 The site confirmed the line-up as that which recorded the album Laid: Booth, Gott, Glennie, Davies, Hunter and Baynton-Power.
 Booth confirmed in interviews that he became convinced to rejoin the band after meeting up with Glennie and Gott the previous November for a jamming session, out of which new songs were born.

 The initial five dates of the tour were expanded to seven on the day tickets went on sale (26 January) due to high demand; the whole tour had sold out by close of business.
 The tour took place during late April 2007, and was followed later in the year by more live shows, including festival appearances at T in the Park and V Festival.
 The band also appeared at Summercase, Barcelona's top music concert in Spain during July 2007.
 Andy Diagram also rejoined the band as trumpet player during the festival tour.
 April saw the release of a new compilation album, Fresh as a Daisy — The Singles, accompanied by a DVD compilation of all the band's promo videos.

-The new album Hey Ma was released on 7 April 2008, peaking at number 10 on the UK album charts, and a three-week tour to promote the album commenced on 10 April 2008.
+The new album Hey Ma was released on 7 April 2008, peaking at number 10 on the UK Albums Chart, and a three-week tour to promote the album commenced on 10 April 2008.
 An arena tour of the UK called "We Are Sound" followed in December, on which two new songs ("Porcupine" and "Look Away") were previewed as tasters for a new studio album.
-A live album with a selection of songs recorded during the 2008 spring tour was exclusively sold at the merchandise stalls of the "We Are Sound" tour.
-Live in 2008 was limited to 5000 copies.
+A live album, Live in 2008, with a selection of songs recorded during the 2008 spring tour was exclusively sold at the merchandise stalls of the "We Are Sound" tour, and was limited to 5000 copies.